 Girls can be diagnosed with imperforate hymen at any age.
 It is most often diagnosed at birth or later at puberty.

-At birth or early childhood, the doctor may see that there is no opening in the hymen during a physical exam.
+At birth or early childhood, the health care provider may see that there is no opening in the hymen during a physical exam.

 At puberty, girls usually do not have any problems from an imperforate hymen until they start their period.
 The imperforate hymen blocks the blood from flowing out.
 As the blood backs up the vagina, it causes: